-- > The volume of awards transferred to participants must not be excessive: the potential volume of fully diluted issued share capital from equity-based compensation plans must not exceed the following guidelines: - The shares reserved for all share plans may not exceed 5 percent of a company's issued share capital, except in the case of high-growth companies or particularly well-designed plans, in which case dilution of between 5 and 10 percent is allowed: in this case, we evaluate the performance conditions attached to the plans and assess whether the performance criteria is sufficiently challenging; - > The plan(s) must be sufficiently long-term in nature/structure: the minimum vesting period must be no less than three years from date of grant; and - > The awards must be granted at market price.
-Discounts, if any, must be mitigated by performance criteria or other features that justify such discount. -) If applicable, performance standards must be fully disclosed, quantified, and long-term, with relative performance measures preferred.
+- The volume of awards transferred to participants must not be excessive: the potential volume of fully diluted issued share capital from equity-based compensation plans must not exceed the following guidelines: - The shares reserved for all share plans may not exceed 5 percent of a company's issued share capital, except in the case of high-growth companies or particularly well-designed plans, in which case dilution of between 5 and 10 percent is allowed: in this case, we evaluate the performance conditions attached to the plans and assess whether the performance criteria is sufficiently challenging; - The plan(s) must be sufficiently long-term in nature/structure: the minimum vesting period must be no less than three years from date of grant; and - The awards must be granted at market price.
+Discounts, if any, must be mitigated by performance criteria or other features that justify such discount.

-9 Definition of Pay-for-Performance Evaluation:
+11 Definition of Pay-for-Performance Evaluation:

 - Public Fund Advisory Services annually conducts a pay-for-performance analysis to measure the alignment between pay and performance over a sustained period.
-With respect to companies in the European Main Indices, this analysis considers the following: - Peer Group Alignment: - ✓ The degree of alignment between the company's annualized TSR rank and the CEO's annualized total pay rank within a peer group, each measured over a three-year period. - ✓ The multiple of the CEO's total pay relative to the peer group median. - Absolute Alignment the absolute alignment between the trend in CEO pay and company TSR over the prior five fiscal years i.e., the difference between the trend in annual pay changes and the trend in annualized TSR during the period.
+With respect to companies in the European Main Indices, this analysis considers the following: - Peer Group Alignment: - The degree of alignment between the company's annualized TSR rank and the CEO's annualized total pay rank within a peer group, each measured over a three-year period. - The multiple of the CEO's total pay relative to the peer group median. - Absolute Alignment the absolute alignment between the trend in CEO pay and company TSR over the prior five fiscal years - i.e., the difference between the trend in annual pay changes and the trend in annualized TSR during the period.